3 Contouring Secrets From Celebrity Makeup Artist Patrick Ta

 1. When In Doubt, ExfoliateEmbedded content:

-Even the best makeup application in the world can only do some much to conceal dry, dull skin, which is why Ta recommends gently exfoliating before you even think about applying skincare, primer, or a base.
+Even the best makeup application in the world can only do so much to conceal dry, dull skin, which is why Ta recommends gently exfoliating before you even think about applying skincare, primer, or a base.
 For poreless skin like Gigi, Ta says it’s “so important to remove any texture, when possible” because “it allows for a smoother base for foundation.”

 2. Give Yourself a Facial MassageEmbedded content: